This tutorial is part 1 of 5 in this series.

 Issues and Pull Requests

-Once you dive deeper into GitHub’s GraphQL API and you start to request nested relationships (e.g. issues of repositories, pull requests of repositories), make sure that the repositories of your GitHub account or the GitHub organization, where you are requesting the repositories from, have a few issues or pull requests.
-Otherwise you may implement such a feature to show all issues in a repository, but you don’t see anything, because there are no issues in the first place.
-You may think it is a bug then but in reality there is just no data available.
-So in the end, it might be better to request repositories from a GitHub organization, where you normally find issues and pull requests, rather than requesting repositories listed in your own GitHub account, where you often don’t have any issues or pull requests.
+Once you dive deeper into GitHub’s GraphQL API and you start to request nested relationships (e.g. issues of repositories, pull requests of repositories), make sure that the repositories have a few issues or pull requests.
+This is so you’ll see something when we implement the feature to show all the issues in a repository.
+It might be better to request repositories from a GitHub organization where there will be plenty of issues and pull requests.

-- read more about the different terms in GitHub’s glossary.
+- Read more about the different terms in GitHub’s glossary.
 Consider these questions:

-- create enough repositories in order to use the pagination feature later
+- Create or fork enough repositories to use the pagination feature.

 Read/Write Data with GitHub's Personal Access Token

-In order to use GitHub’s GraphQL API, you need to generate a personal access token on their website.
-The access token makes sure that you can be authorized as a user who interacts with their data.
-Basically, it allows you to read and write data in your name.
-You can follow their step by step instructions to obtain the personal access token.
-While getting your token, make sure to check all the necessary scopes (permissions) for it.
-You will need sufficient read and write permissions in order to implement a well-rounded GitHub client later.
+To use GitHub’s GraphQL API, you need to generate a personal access token on their website.
+The access token authorizes users to interact with data, to read and write it under your username.
+Follow their step by step instructions to obtain the personal access token, and be sure to check the necessary scopes (permissions) for it, as you will need them to implement a well-rounded GitHub client later.

 Later, the personal access token can be used to interact with GitHub’s GraphQL API.
-Basically it is your private key to access (read) and manipulate (write) GitHub’s data, so you shouldn’t share it with any third-parties.
+Be careful not to share these authorizations with any third parties.

 Interacting with GitHub's GraphQL API

-Whereas GitHub’s GraphQL Explorer knows about your credentials, since you need to sign up using it, the GraphiQL application needs to know about your personal access token that you have created before.
-You can add the generated access token in your HTTP header for every request by opening up the headers configuration.
+GitHub’s GraphQL Explorer knows about your credentials, since you need to sign up using it, but the GraphiQL application needs to know about the personal access token you created.
+You can add it in your HTTP header for every request in the headers configuration.

-In the next step, you need to add a new header with a name and value to your GraphiQL configuration.
-In order to communicate with GitHub’s GraphQL API, you need to fill in the header name with “Authorization” and the header value with “bearer [your personal access token]“.
-Afterward, save this new header for your GraphiQL application.
+In the next step, we add a new header with a name and value to your GraphiQL configuration.
+To communicate with GitHub’s GraphQL API, fill in the header name with “Authorization” and the header value with “bearer [your personal access token]“.
+Save this new header for your GraphiQL application.
 Finally, you are ready to make requests to GitHub’s GraphQL API with your GraphiQL application.

-Last but not least, in case you end up using your own GraphiQL application, you need to provide the GraphQL endpoint for GitHub’s GraphQL API which is
+If you use your own GraphiQL application, you’ll need to provide the GraphQL endpoint for GitHub’s GraphQL API:

 https://api.github.com/graphql.
-In case of GitHub’s GraphQL API, you are going to use the POST HTTP method for GraphQL queries and mutations.
-After all, you have to transfer the data as payload to your GraphQL endpoint.
+For GitHub’s GraphQL API, use the POST HTTP method for queries and mutations, and to transfer data as a payload to your GraphQL endpoint.

-In conclusion, the last paragraphs have provided you with two ways to interact with the GitHub GraphQL API.
-Whereas GitHub’s GraphQL Explorer can only be used for GitHub’s API, GraphiQL, integrated in your application or as standalone application, can be used for any GraphQL API.
-But it requires a bit more setup.
-As you might have noticed, the GitHub GraphQL Explorer is nothing else than a hosted standalone GraphiQL application, but it is tailored to only use GitHub’s GraphQL API.
+This section provided you with two ways to interact with GitHub’s GraphQL API.
+Where GitHub’s GraphQL Explorer can only be used for GitHub’s API, GraphiQL integrated into an application or standalone can be used for any GraphQL API.
+The difference is that it requires a bit more setup.
+The GitHub GraphQL Explorer is really nothing more than a hosted standalone GraphiQL application tailored to use GitHub’s GraphQL API.

-After you went through these instructions that showed you how to set up GitHub in order to use their GraphQL API to learn about GraphQL itself, you should be ready to implement your first GraphQL client application with it.
-Follow me on this journey with your next GraphQL client-side application which we are going to build in React.
+After you’ve set up GitHub to use their GraphQL API to learn about GraphQL, you should be ready to implement your first GraphQL client interactions.
+Follow along and create your first GraphQL client-side application with the tools you have just set up but also with React.

 Did the article help you?
 Share it with your friends on social media , support me on Patreon, become a React developer with my books